Technology Training - Click Here!

 Poland’s Tactical Shifts and EJAB Order

-eDefense Online reports that the Polish contingent in Iraq will receive 5 vehicle-mounted sets and 5 portable sets, with deliveries slated to begin at the end of February 2006.
-The article also notes that the EJAB systems will belong the the deployment rather than to the units, and will be rotated off to new Polish units as existing units are sent home.
+According to eDefense Online the Polish contingent in Iraq will receive 5 vehicle-mounted sets and 5 portable sets, with deliveries slated to begin at the end of February 2006.
+The article also notes that the EJAB systems will belong to the deployment rather than to the units, and will be rotated off to new Polish units as existing units are sent home.

 The EJAB System